Vichy France: Ideology

 The Vichy regime sought an anti-modern counter-revolution.
 The traditionalist right in France, with strength in the aristocracy and among Roman Catholics, had never accepted the republican traditions of the French Revolution but demanded a return to traditional lines of culture and religion.
 It embraced authoritarianism while dismissing democracy.
 The Vichy regime also framed itself as decisively nationalist.
-French communists, strongest in labour unions, turned against Vichy in June 1941, when Germany invaded the Soviet Union.
 The official name for the ideological program of Vichy government was Révolution nationale; the ideological underpinning of the regime has also been referred to as Pétainism and Vichyism (Vichyisme).

 To advance his message, Pétain frequently spoke on French radio.
 In his radio speeches, Pétain always used the personal pronoun je (French for the English word "I"), portrayed himself as a Christ-like figure sacrificing himself for France and assuming a God-like tone of a semi-omniscient narrator who knew truths about the world that the rest of the French did not.
 To justify the Vichy ideology of the Révolution nationale ("national revolution"), Pétain needed a radical break with the French Third Republic.
 During his radio speeches, the entire French Third Republic era was always painted in the blackest of colours as a time of décadence ("decadence") when the French people were alleged to have suffered moral degeneration and decline.